How to Make Your First $1,000 Through Freelancing

 WordPress website

 It’s a good idea to write the first few articles yourself, as this will boost your confidence when it comes to selling your services.
-However, you can then outsource the writing to writers on Fiverr.com if you’d prefer.
+However, you can then outsource the writing to writers on Fiverr.com if you’d prefer, or even use an AI tool like ChatGPT.

 If you’re struggling for inspiration, do a Google search for the kind of article you’d like to write, and see what others have written.
 Then improve on that post by adding your own suggestions.